 When a leaky gut occurs, small particles that usually get trapped within the heart begin to leak into the bloodstream through tiny openings in the intestinal lining, creating an autoimmune cascade and negative symptoms.

 Although it is not very common, babies are sometimes born with a genetic condition called congenital hypothyroidism, caused by a dysfunction of the thyroid gland.

 Some tests show that people are more likely to develop a low thyroid if they have a close family member with an autoimmune disease.

-Although the exact cause is not known, some women produce very high levels of thyroid hormones, followed by a very rapid drop in thyroid hormone levels when they are pregnant.
+Although the exact cause is unknown, some women produce very high levels of thyroid hormones, followed by a very rapid drop in thyroid hormone levels when pregnant.

 Symptoms often go away in 12 to 18 months, but they can also lead to permanent hypothyroidism.